 A general rule for a good photograph is that the subject “fills the frame” and, once you have turned your camera on its side, this becomes much easier to do.
 It’s almost essential if you want to include their whole body but you would only need to do that if what they were wearing was important to your picture.

 Normally it’s best to go in until there is just a little space either side of them and a little more space above their heads.
 This will usually mean you are cutting them off around the waist.
-For various technical reasons, it is better if you don’t get physically closer than about 6 feet (2 metres), especially if you are using flash.
+For various technical reasons, it is better if you don’t get physically closer than about 6 feet (2 meters), especially if you’re using flash.

 Another thing that makes a good photograph is if there is nothing to distract the eye from the main subject.
 Filling the frame will help a lot with this but every subject has to have something behind them so try to keep this as plain as possible.
 The sky (especially on a cloudy day) might be the most obvious choice but it’s not usually the best.